Muscari comosum (Leopoldia comosa) - Tassel Grape Hyacinth

 Tassel Grape Hyacinth, also known as the Tassle (note the alternative spelling) Grape Hyacinth or sometimes just Tassle Hyacinth, is an interesting plant with two kinds of flowers - those at the top of the stem, which form the 'tassel,' are sterile and are simply present to attract pollinating insects, whilst the brownish-purple flowers lower down the stem are fertile and produce three-lobed fruit capsules after pollination has taken place.

-This specimen was photographed in the Algarve in Portugal in April.
+This specimens shown on this page were photographed in the Algarve in Portugal during March and April.

 Sue Parker's latest ebook is a revised and enlarged second edition of the acclaimed Wildflowers in the Algarve - an introductory guide.
 Full details here...